-Rustic Hungarian Mushroom Soup is seriously delicious and it will become a family favorite recipe.
+Rustic Hungarian Mushroom Soup is one of those seriously delicious recipes that will become a family favorite dish.

 “Only the pure in heart can make a good soup.” – Ludwig van Beethoven